PoisotLab/ms_svd_networks/manuscript.md

 Ecologists have turned to network theory because it offers a powerful mathematical formalism to embrace the complexity of ecological communities [@Bascompte2007PlaMut].
-Indeed, analysing ecological systems as networks highlighted how their structure ties into ecological properties and processes [@Proulx2005NetThi; @Poulin2010NetAna], and there has been a subsequent explosion of measures that purport to capture elements of network structure, to
+Indeed, analyzing ecological systems as networks highlighted how their structure ties into ecological properties and processes [@Proulx2005NetThi; @Poulin2010NetAna], and there has been a subsequent explosion of measures that purport to capture elements of network structure, to